Exclusive: Deutsche Bank to cut workforce by a quarter - sources

 In an effort to lower the bank's regulatory capital requirements and avoid raising new equity capital, Cryan will speed up changes to strategy and cut the balance sheet to avoid big one-off charges, Reuters has reported.

-Deutsche Bank shares swung from negative territory to trade up almost 1 percent following the Reuters report on the headcount cuts to become the top gainer in the Stoxx index of European Banks, which was down over 1 percent at 1412 GMT.
+Deutsche Bank shares swung from negative territory to trade up almost 1 percent following the Reuters report on the headcount cuts to become the top gainer in the Stoxx index of European Banks .SX7P, which was down over 1 percent at 1412 GMT.

 (Reporting by Thomas Atkins and Kathrin Jones; editing by David Stamp)